Chelato Uclés: Honduran National League

 During José's career as technical director of National League teams, he made history with three different clubs.
 However, he failed in his attempt at taking a couple of small teams to win the championship.

 The first part of Chelato's history in National League begins in 1974, when he won his first title with C.D.
 España.
 With it, Chelato also delivered to the city of San Pedro Sula their first championship ever, after defeating F.C.
 Motagua of Tegucigalpa by the score of 1–0 in their final match.

 He took C.D.
 Olimpia, to win the championship title in 1992.
 Later, he added two more championships with Olimpia, in 1996–97 and 2003–04.

 By 2001, "Chelato" took charge of C.D.
 Marathón.
 At the moment of his arrival he declared that "It would be pretty to leave Marathón being a champion."
 Those were very optimistic words for team that at that moment was going through a very difficult stretch; fighting to not being relegated to second division.
 Nevertheless, at the end of the season, "Chelato" kept his word, and the team became the new champs of the Honduran National League.

 In spite of all the triumphs obtained with big teams, Chelato never could carry a small team to win a championship title.
 In 1983, he left Club Universidad at the doorstep of the title.
 And later, in the 1990s the disappointment was for Platense.

-Herrera is also known for a wild experiment that was never seen before in the history of Honduran soccer.
+Herrera is also known for a wild experiment that was never seen before in the history of Honduran football.
 He disguised a team (Broncos of Choluteca), as the Honduras national football team and played a full tournament.
 At the end; the whole experience was as positive for him as it was for the players.

 Clearly, Herrera had a lot of success in the Honduran national league.
 His extensive participation as coach, took him to win a total of 5 championships and to have a fighting chance in six tournaments.
-His record is only surpassed by the "old fox" of the Honduran National Soccer League, Carlos Padilla Velásquez.
+His record is only surpassed by the "old fox" of the Honduran National League, Carlos Padilla Velásquez.